WickedTree/hangupsbotPLUS/README.md

 There are two general types of interactions with the bot:
 * **`/bot` commands** begin with `/bot` e.g. `/bot dosomething`
   * some bot commands are admin-only
+  * bot commands can be limited on a user-to-user basis
 * custom interactions (usage and accessibility varies by plugin)

 The base bot supports some basic command even without any plugins loaded.